shriyanyamali/JurisMercatus/README.md

 licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 ```

-Failure to include proper attribution when using Verdictr’s code may be considered a violation of the license terms.
+Failure to include proper attribution when using JurisMercatus’s code may be considered a violation of the license terms.

 ## Contact